Engels-2 air base: 2022 Russian invasion of Ukraine

 On 5 December 2022, during the 2022 Russian invasion of Ukraine, an explosion caused by a Ukrainian drone attack reportedly damaged two Tu-95s.
 According to Russian Ministry of Defence, Ukraine attempted to strike Russia's long-range aviation bombers stationed at the base with Soviet-made jet drones.
 Russia claims the drones were intercepted by air defence systems at low altitude.
-Satellite images revealed after the attack show at least one Tu-95MS bomber being damaged.
+Satellite images revealed after the attack show at least one Tu-95MS bomber damaged.
 The Dyagilevo Air Base was also raided on the same night.

 On 26 December 2022, at midnight, explosions were again reported at the air base.
 Air sirens were reported being heard at the base and surrounding areas.
 The local governor Roman Busargin reported no damage to "civilian infrastructure".
 At least two explosions were heard.
 These explosions have been reported by both the Ukrainian and Russian media.
-Three people from the “technical staff” have reportedly been killed.
-According to Russian television, "A Ukrainian unmanned aerial vehicle was shot down at low altitude while approaching the Engels military airfield in the Saratov region," Ukrainian and Russian social media accounts report a number of bombers have been destroyed.
+Three people from the “technical staff” were reportedly been killed.
+According to Russian television, "A Ukrainian unmanned aerial vehicle was shot down at low altitude while approaching the Engels military airfield in the Saratov region," Ukrainian and Russian social media accounts report a number of bombers were destroyed.
 However Reuters could not confirm these claims.

-On 29 December, the Russian regional governor, Roman Busargin, claimed that a Ukrainian drone was shot near the airbase with only slight damage to residential housing and no injuries.
+On 29 December, Busargin claimed that a Ukrainian drone was shot near the airbase with only slight damage to residential housing and no injuries.
 Reports on social confirm air raid sirens and explosions.

+In August 2023 satellite images showed Russia placing tyres on top of planes at the base.
+Schuyler Moore from U.S. Central Command later said this was probably an attempt to fool image recognition algorithms on systems that might be used to attack the base.

+On 3 February 2024, Oleg Stegachev, a Tu-95 crew commander at Engels air base, was shot.
+Ukrainian intelligence was blamed, whether he survived or not is unknown.